Jeremy Strong

-Early life and education
+Early life

-Strong was born on Christmas Day 1978 in Boston, Massachusetts, to Maureen and David Strong.
-His mother is of Irish descent, and his father's family is Jewish, originally from Russia; his paternal grandfather worked as a plumber in Queens, New York.
+Strong was born on 25 December 1978 in Boston, Massachusetts, to Maureen and David Strong.
+His mother is of Irish descent, and his father's family is Jewish, originally from Russia; his paternal grandfather worked as a plumber in Queens, New York City.
 His mother worked as a hospice nurse, and his father worked in juvenile jails.
 He lived in a "rough neighborhood" in the Jamaica Plain area of Boston, a place he often regarded as "somewhere I just wanted to get out of."
 His family was working class.
 Since his parents could not afford to go on vacations outside the Boston area, they put a canoe on cinder blocks in the family's backyard; Strong and his brothers would often sit in it and pretend to take trips.
 His parents had a tumultuous relationship throughout his childhood and eventually divorced.

 When Strong was 10, his parents moved the family to the suburb of Sudbury, for better schools.
 Strong recalled Sudbury as "a kind of country-club town where we didn't belong to the country club".
 His interest in acting began there, as he became involved with a children's theater group and performing in musicals.
 Among his costars in the children's theater group was Chris Evans' older sister; Evans remembers being impressed by Strong's performances.
 Later, Evans and Strong acted with each other in a high school production of A Midsummer Night's Dream.